KILTprotocol/docs/develop/07_dApp/04_verifier.md

 This section demonstrates how to build a basic verifier according to the [Credential API Specification](https://github.com/KILTprotocol/spec-ext-credential-api).
 Before continuing, please make sure you have already set up the [communication session](03_session.md) and [Well-Known DID Configuration](02_well-known-did-config.md).

-This guide explains specifically how a web server can request a credential presentation from one of its visitors (the claimer).
+This guide explains specifically how a web server can request a credential presentation from one of its visitors (the holder).
 After the browser extension verified the Well-Known DID Configuration and the encrypted communication channel between the extension and the server was established, the web server can request the credential presentation.
 This is a two step process.